-I am a trustee of the Geraldine R. Dodge Foundation and work with them on media ecosystem projects in New Jersey.
+I was a trustee of the Geraldine R. Dodge Foundation and worked with them on media ecosystem projects in New Jersey; I resigned in 2019.

 I have helped raise funds for my school from Facebook and Craig Newmark.
-I have been reimbursed for travel expenses to speak at Google events but do not accept fees from the company.
+I have been reimbursed for travel expenses to speak at Google events but do not accept fees from any technology company.

 Media ties: I have worked for many a media company — Advance, Time Warner, Hearst, Tribune, Maxwell, News Corp., Knight Ridder — and know people and have friends in most of them.
 I have been turned down for jobs or contributor gigs, over the years (these are from the early years) at The NY Times, the NY Daily News, Paramount, and CBS.

 Stocks: I own Time Warner stock (drat the luck), which is now a marketbasked of successor comapnies as well as Sirius.
 I bought Google stock in 2008 (at $512).
 I also own Amazon, Microsoft, and Intel.
 Most of my holdings today are in mutual funds because I’m a lousy investor.

 Religion: Since I write about religion occasionally, you should know that I was raised Presbyterian (and my sister is a Presbyterian pastor) but I left the church a few times.
 Most recently, I went to a Congregational church (independent, not affiliated with the UCC).
 On religion, you could call me liberal (the people at my last churches certainly did).

 Politics: I am a liberal: a centrist leaning left.
 I have voted for Democrats in most elections.
 In the 2008 primary, I voted for Hillary Clinton.
 In the general election and since, I voted for Barack Obama.
 In 2016, I openly supported and volunteered for Hillary Clinton.
 In 2020 I supported and contributed to Kamala Harris, then Corey Booker, then Elizabeth Warren.
 Now I am backing Joe Biden.